 - Then, select “Open” and “Open in Text Editor” to open the file in an in-browser text editor.

-- You can also synchronize the library to your machine and edit (or overwrite) the file locally.
-This way you’ll be using OneDrive client for the upload.
+(Note: You can also synchronize the library to your machine and edit (or overwrite) the file locally.
+This way you’ll be using OneDrive client for the upload.)

-- For actually big files in on-premises scenarios, you might also want to take a look into these tuning ideas – has never been required for me, but still worth a shot!
+As a side note, for actual big files in on-premises scenarios, you might also want to look into these tuning ideas – has never been required for me, but still worth a shot!

 And that should be it!